jaysoo/nulogy-blog-posts/async-await.markdown

 ## In the beginning...

 Let's start by looking at some synchronous code.
-Say we have a function that has a 90% chance of returns a 1, otherwise throws an error.
+Say we have a function that has a 90% chance of returning a 1, otherwise throws an error.

 ```
 function oneOrErrorSync() {